ahkab/ahkab/README.md

 ### How this project was born

+Writes @ggventurini:

-This project was born when I was an enthusistic undergrad, apparently with plenty of free time, attending "Simulazione Circuitale" (*Circuit Simulation*) taught by [Prof. A. Brambilla](http://brambilla.dei.polimi.it/) back in Italy at the Polytechnic University of Milan.
+"This project was born when I was an enthusistic undergrad, apparently with plenty of free time, attending "Simulazione Circuitale" (*Circuit Simulation*) taught by [Prof. A. Brambilla](http://brambilla.dei.polimi.it/) back in Italy at the Polytechnic University of Milan.

-I am grateful to prof. Brambilla for teaching one of the most interesting courses of my university years. -GV
+I am grateful to prof. Brambilla for teaching one of the most interesting courses of my university years. -GV"

 ### Bugs and patches

 Does it work?
 Bugs?
 Do you have patches?
 Did you run some noteworthy simulation?
-Let me know!
-Feedback is very welcome, my [email address](http://tinymailto.com/5310) is available after a captcha.
+Let us know on GitHub!
+You can also reach the maintainer at @itdaniher @gmail.com, he's happy to talk about Python.

 ### Support the development with a donation